eduardz1/Bachelor-Thesis/chapters/software-components.typ

-  linearly spaced between the first and the last value of the `range` tuple with a length equal to the number of values in the `XP` array. #v(600pt) /* FIXME: remove once issue #466 is implemented */The arrays `XP` and `FP`, respectively the x-coordinates of the data points and the y-coordinates of the data points, are reversed if the values are not in ascending order, this way it's possible to use the `interp` function even for sensors like the moisture sensor that decreases in voltage as the moisture increases.
+  linearly spaced between the first and the last value of the `range` tuple with a length equal to the number of values in the `XP` array. #v(600pt) /* FIXME: remove once issue #466 is implemented */The arrays `XP` and `FP`, respectively the x-coordinates of the data points and the y-coordinates of the data points are reversed if the values are not in ascending order, this way it's possible to use the `interp` function even for sensors like the moisture sensor that decreases in voltage as the moisture increases.